Artwork Data

 Text

-What do you do with a work of art if the building for which it was made is demolished?
-That was the question when the Haag Wonen housing corporation decided in 2007 to demolish a block of houses on Loevesteinlaan and build new flats there.
-In 1955, Jacques van Rijn (1921-2009) had placed a group of five ceramic reliefs on the end of the facade as an embellishment (Hengelolaan).
-The housing corporation decided to make use of the subsidy that the municipality had created to renovate and re-install monumental wall art in The Hague South-West.
+What do you do with a work of art when the building for which it was created is demolished?
+That was the question when housing corporation Haag Wonen decided in 2007 to demolish a block of houses on Loevesteinlaan and build new apartments in its place.
+In 1955, Jac van Rhijn (1921-2009) had installed a group of five ceramic reliefs (Hengelolaan) on the end of the facade to embellish it.
+The housing association decided to make use of the subsidy that the municipality had created to renovate and relocate monumental wall art in The Hague Southwest.

 Together with the art centre Stroom Den Haag, Haag Wonen looked for a solution.
 British artist Toby Paterson offered a solution.
 He made a steel frame in which he assembled the reliefs, which had been sawn out of the wall, in a new way.
 He placed this sculpture - 'Resetting' - on the lawn in Zuiderpark, exactly opposite the spot where the old flat used to stand.